-I explain this in more detail below in the section about the psychology of color trends.
+I will explain this in more detail below in the section about the psychology of color trends.

 Fad vs Trend

-Fad is a term often used for something that is very short lived.
-Trends on the other hard often last much longer, trends can span and influence for several years and even decades.
+Fad is a term often used for something that is very short-lived.
+Trends on the other hand often last much longer, trends can span and influence for several years and even decades.

 Because of the massive amount of media available, color trends come around far more often and are generally more volatile than they were in past centuries.

-Before modern day digital media, the internet including social media, color trends where often set by Royalty and famous or popular works of art.
+Before modern day digital media, the internet, including social media, color trends, were often set by royalty and famous or popular works of art.
 Color trends were much slower to materialize back then.

 Pantone Color Trend Examples